-Standard Administrative Conditions
+Administrative Conditions

-5. Applicant/Developer shall indemnify, protect, hold harmless and defend, with counsel selected by the City, the City and any agency or instrumentality thereof, and/or any of its officers, employees and agents from any and all claims, actions, or proceedings, including those involving environmental issues, against the City to attack, set aside, void, annul, and/or seek monetary damages resulting from an approval of the City, or any agency or instrumentality thereof, advisory agency, appeal board or legislative body including actions approved by the voters of the City, concerning the entitlement application.
-City shall promptly notify both the Applicant/Developer and landowner of any claim, action, or proceeding to which this condition is applicable and shall further cooperate fully in the defense of the action.
-The City reserves its right to take any and all action the City deems to be in the best interest of the City and its citizens in regard to such defense.
+- 1. Applicant/developer shall indemnify, protect, hold harmless and defend, with counsel selected by the City, the City and any agency or instrumentality thereof, and/or any of its officers, employees and agents from any and all claims, actions, or proceedings, including those involving environmental issues, against the City to attack, set aside, void, annul, and/or seek monetary damages resulting from an approval of the City, or any agency or instrumentality thereof, advisory agency, appeal board or legislative body including actions approved by the voters of the City, concerning the entitlement application.
+City shall promptly notify both the Applicant/developer and landowner of any claim, action, or proceeding to which this condition is applicable and shall further cooperate fully in the defense of the action.
+The City reserves its right to take any and all action the City deems to be in the best interest of the City and its citizens in regard to such defense. - 2.
+All development on the Project Site shall be in compliance with all applicable provisions of the City's Municipal Code as well as all applicable provisions of the adopted Building and Fire Codes.
+All new construction shall obtain a building permit and comply with the requirements of the Planning, Building, and Fire Departments. - 3.
+No Certificate of Occupancy (CofO) shall be granted until all Conditions of Approval have been completed and approved by the Planning, Engineering, Building, and Fire Departments unless otherwise identified herein. - 4.
+The development of the project on the Project Site shall be in substantial compliance with the exhibits contained in the project file for SP-20-4 and incorporated herein by this reference.

-- 6. All development on the Project Site shall be in compliance with all applicable provisions of the City's Municipal Code as well as all applicable provisions of the adopted Building and Fire Codes.
-All new construction shall obtain a building permit and comply with the requirements of the Planning, Building, and Fire Departments. - 7.
-No Certificate of Occupancy (CofO) shall be granted until all Conditions of Approval have been completed and approved by the Planning, Engineering, Building, and Fire Departments unless otherwise identified herein.
-A Temporary Certificate of Occupancy (TCO) may be issued for a specific time period if a significant amount of issues have been resolved and there remains only minor issues that do not pose a threat to health & safety. - 8.
-The development of the Project on the Project Site shall be in substantial compliance with the exhibits contained in the project file for SP 01-17 and GPA 02-17 as shown in all Exhibits attached hereto and incorporated herein by this reference. - 9.
-Within fifteen (15) days of final approval (expiration of the appeal period) by the Planning Commission, the Applicant/Developer shall submit in writing, a statement indicating that he/she has read and agrees to the conditions imposed herein.
-This approval shall become void, and any privilege, permit, or other authorization granted under these entitlements if compliance with this condition has not been undertaken within the specified time limits. - 10.
-The Applicant/Developer shall pay all established service, permit, impact, public art, and other applicable fees required by the City.
+- 5. Within fifteen (15) days of final approval (expiration of the appeal period) by the Planning Commission, the applicant/developer shall submit in writing, a statement indicating that he/she has read and agrees to the conditions imposed herein.
+This approval shall become void, and any privilege, permit, or other authorization granted under these entitlements if compliance with this condition has not been undertaken within the specified time limits. - 6.
+The applicant/developer shall pay all established service, permit, impact, public art, and other applicable fees required by the City.
 Note: The Transportation Unified Mitigation Fee is collected by the City of Desert Hot Springs on behalf of the Coachella Valley Association of Governments.
 Questions on the calculation of this fee should be addressed to them at (760) 346-1127.
 The School District Fees are imposed by the Palm Springs Unified School District and questions should be addressed to them at (760) 416-6159.